 As the 20th century rolled on by, you would be hard pressed to find a big name brand that wasn’t linked to a celebrity influencer in some way.
 The age of the celebrity influencer was truly upon us.
-And it wasn’t just actors, singers and sport personalities that were getting in on the action.
-Even former president Ronald Reagan became a spokesperson for Chesterfield Cigarettes.
+And it wasn’t just actors, singers and sports personalities that were getting in on the action.

 Fast forward a few years and you have the likes of Tiger Woods promoting Rolex, and Britney Spears, P!nk and Beyonce all sipping on Pepsi cans on the TV.
 The bigger the celebrity was, the better.